HyperspaceMadness/shaders_slang/bezel/Mega_Bezel/___Mega Bezel Readme___.txt

             5 - PAR (The aspect ratio of the pixel resolution) 6 - Full (The screen will scale to the full viewport)

-[ASPECT]  Explicit Aspect Ratio --- Ratio used when [Aspect] Type is set to Explicit or if Auto is chosen and no matching resolution can be found
+    Explicit Aspect Ratio --- Ratio used when [Aspect] Type is set to Explicit or if Auto is chosen and no matching resolution can be found

 ------ [SCALING] -------------------------------------------------------------------------------------------